pauba96/qbpy/readme.md

 `python -m pip install matlabengine`
 note: needs admin privileges
 5. Optional: follow the instructions on how to initialize qbp in qbp_matlab/README.md

+## Running examples
+Original QBP esxample:
+Download the dataset from the official QBP-Matlab implementation https://github.com/sizhuom/quanta-burst-photography using the provided OneDrive or GoogleDrive Links
+Save dataset to Data/dataset_UW_QBP.
+There should be a the following folders (among others):
+/Data/dataset_UW_QBP/0111-dark-100khz-1 and
+/Data/dataset_UW_QBP/0114-tele-f16-lamp-medium-2
+Run testing/experiments/test_run_qbp_UW_example.py

 ## For developers